Extremal graphs for the odd prism: Some Lemmas for the triangular prism

 \section{Some Lemmas for the triangular prism}

-In this section, we shall consider the triangular prism in Figure \ref{odd-wheel-prism}.
+In this section, we shall consider the triangular prism.
 In the case $k=1$ of Theorem \ref{main}, we will throw away the condition that requires the order $n$ being sufficiently large.
-Using a quite different method, we will determine all $n$-vertex extremal graphs of the prism $C_3 \square P_2$ for every integer $n\ge 6$.
-To begin with, we need to present some lemmas.
+Using a quite different method, we will determine all $n$-vertex extremal graphs of the prism $C_3^{ \square}$ for every integer $n\ge 6$.